Chapter 94: Leadership in the Local Church

 But Jesus called them together and said, “You know that the rulers in this world lord it over their people, and officials flaunt their authority over those under them.
 26 But among you it will be different.
 Whoever wants to be a leader among you must be your servant, 27 and whoever wants to be first among you must become your slave.
 Matthew 20:25–27 (NLT)

-This creates tension between our understanding of how to fulfill the responsibilities of leading people set against the need to serve them.
 The former asks the leader to step to the front and assume command.
 The latter instructs him or her to get behind or beneath people to push them upward or forward to become all they can be in the Lord.
-Tension is created between the leader’s courage and responsibility to tell people what God wants them to do and their needing to have the humility to listen and help those who are hurting and stumbling along the path.
+Tension is created between the leader’s courage and responsibility to tell people what God wants them to do and their need to have the humility to listen and help those who are hurting and stumbling along the path.

 Perhaps the shepherd best describes this sort of leader.

+It is no wonder that most who lead churches today are called pastor, another word for shepherd.
 Jesus was and is the greatest leader of all time.
 He is the Lord of lords, but he also humbled himself to serve all the way to dying on the cross.

 Though he was God, he did not think of equality with God as something to cling to.
 7 Instead, he gave up his divine privileges; he took the humble position of a slave and was born as a human being.
 When he appeared in human form, 8 he humbled himself in obedience to God and died a criminal’s death on a cross.
 9 Therefore, God elevated him to the place of highest honor and gave him the name above all other names, 10 that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue declare that Jesus Christ is Lord, to the glory of God the Father.
 Philippians 2:6–11 (NLT)